-Each year, Year 9 students participate in Social Action competition First Give from October to March.
+Each year, Year 9 students participate in the Social Action competition First Give from April to July.

 The project enables students to become the ambassadors and social campaigners for a local charitable organisation.
 At the School Final, the winning Form Group wins a fantastic £1,000 for their charity.

 During the first stage of the programme the students work as a form group to select the local cause that wish to become the ambassadors for.

 Once they have selected their local cause, they then work with their charity over the next few weeks, to learn how the organisation would utilise the £1,000 prize fund.
 Using this knowledge the students are then able to prepare their presentations and videos for the competition.

 The third stage of the project is an in class competition.
 This is when each team within the form group shares their knowledge of the charity, the video they have made and how they would encourage social action to promote the charity to the wider community.
 This stage is judged by the PSHE class teacher, a member of the Senior Leadership Team and it is also peer assessed by the students in the class.